Be baptized, and wash away your sins

 These words were spoken to Paul after he had seen the Lord on the road to Damascus and after he had fasted for three days.

 Paul, who was originally called Saul, was a prominent leader in the Jewish nation.
 He did not believe in Jesus.
-He thought Christians were disobeying the law of Moses.
+He thought Christians were violating the law of Moses.

 "As for Saul, he made havoc of the church, entering every house, and dragging off men and women, committing them to prison" (Acts 8:3).